ChanthMiao/ghc-wiki-mirror/view-patterns-new.md

 - [R.Hinze: A fresh look on binary search trees](http://www.informatik.uni-bonn.de/~ralf/publications/SearchTree.ps.gz).
 - [R.Hinze:  A Simple Implementation Technique for Priority Search Queues](http://www.informatik.uni-bonn.de/~ralf/publications/ICFP01.pdf)
-- The the key idea of [M.Erwig: Inductive Graphs and Functional Graph Algorithms](http://web.engr.oregonstate.edu/~erwig/papers/InductiveGraphs_JFP01.ps.gz) is to introduce a suitable view of graphs.
+- The key idea of [M.Erwig: Inductive Graphs and Functional Graph Algorithms](http://web.engr.oregonstate.edu/~erwig/papers/InductiveGraphs_JFP01.ps.gz) is to introduce a suitable view of graphs.
 This way, graphs can be liberated from their notoriously imperative touch.